spieglt/whatfiles/README.md

 ## Known issues:

+- Only works on x86_64.
+If you would like to run it on another architecture, please let me know.
+I've had one request for ARM so far.

 - Tabs crash when `whatfiles` is used to launch Firefox.
 (Attaching with `-p [PID]` once it's running works fine, as does using `whatfiles` to launch a second Firefox window if one's already open.)